 So how similar to the comics is Netflix's Chilling Adventures of Sabrina?
 At times the two versions of the story are essentially intertwined, but they often diverge in unique and fascinating ways.
 There are a few instances where characters suffer wildly different fates, and some of the storylines in the series are definitely inspired by the comics even if they don’t pan out the same way.

 Spoilers abound for both the Archie Comics Chilling Adventures of Sabrina and it’s Netflix adaptation, so don’t cast a vengeance hex if you aren’t prepared to find out what happens to some of your favorite characters.
+And make sure to check out these other shows like The Chilling Adventures of Sabrina!

 The crux of both Sabrina's Netflix series and comic book is she's half witch half mortal, and in each instance she's trying to figure out what it means to be both while coming of age as a teenager.